subratkishoredutta/IAP/README.md

-# Imper_patch
+# IAP: Invisible Adversarial Patch Attack through Perceptibility-Aware Localization and Perturbation Optimization
-Implementation of our paper "Stealthy Targeted Adversarial Patch Attacks through Perceptibility-Aware Optimization"
+Official Code for our paper IAP.
+The code will be released soon.